Why You Cannot Say No (And What It Is Really Protecting)

 You know you say yes too often.
 Knowing has not fixed it.
 Here is what is actually overriding the no every time the moment comes.

 You probably already know that you say yes too often.
-You know it in the moment, watching the word leave your mouth, already calculating how you will fit the new thing into a week that was already full.
-You know it later, in the quiet resentment that builds when the thing arrives and you do not want to do it.
+You know it in the moment, watching the word leave your mouth, already calculating how you'll fit the new thing into a week that was already full.
+You know it later, in the quiet resentment that builds when the thing arrives and you don't want to do it.

-Knowing is not the problem.
+Knowing isn't the problem.
 Most people who struggle with this are extremely aware of it.
 The problem is that something inside you overrides the knowing every time the moment comes.
 The yes is out of your mouth before the no has a chance.

 That something is older than you.
 A part of you learned at some point that saying no was unsafe.
 Maybe no got you in trouble.
 Maybe no made someone withdraw their love.
 Maybe no made a parent angry or sad in a way that felt unbearable.
 The subconscious took note.
 It decided that yes was the price of staying in the room.

 The strategy has worked, in a manner of speaking.
 You have kept the peace.
 You have stayed liked.
 You have avoided the conflict.
-The cost is that you have also kept yourself small and tired and quietly furious.
+The cost is that you've also kept yourself small and tired and quietly furious.
 The body keeps the score and the score is starting to show.

-The reason willpower does not fix this is that willpower is a conscious mind tool.
+The reason willpower doesn't fix this is that willpower is a conscious mind tool.
 The yes is coming from somewhere older.
-You can promise yourself, on a Sunday night, that you will start saying no this week.
-By Tuesday afternoon you are agreeing to something you did not want to agree to.
-Not because you are weak.
-Because the part of you that says yes does not know it is allowed to stop.
+You can promise yourself, on a Sunday night, that you'll start saying no this week.
+By Tuesday afternoon you're agreeing to something you didn't want to agree to.
+Not because you're weak.
+Because the part of you that says yes doesn't know it's allowed to stop.

 What works is meeting that part.
 The young one who learned that yes meant safety.
 Once she understands that the adult version of you is here now and can handle a hard moment, the no becomes possible.
 Not loud.
 Not aggressive.
 Just available.

 People who do this work often describe the first real no as quiet, almost anticlimactic.
-The world does not end.
+The world doesn't end.
 The person on the other end is fine.
 The relief that follows lasts for days.

 You are allowed to disappoint people.
 You always were.
 The part of you that does not believe it yet can be reached.